shraddhagreddy/neetcode/README.md

 ##  Repository Overview

 This repository is a hub for all coding problems solved using NeetCode’s curated list.
-Each problem resides in its own module or directory, grouped by topic (e.g., `arrays`).
+Each problem resides in its own module or directory, grouped by topics.

 ---